formigas/formigas-flutter-bricks/core/__brick__/{{project_name.snakeCase()}}/README.md

 - `master`/`main` runs the `production` flavor

 ### Setup GitHub Actions for Android builds
 For Android builds, an upload key is required.
 Please refer to [Create an upload keystore](https://docs.flutter.dev/deployment/android#create-an-upload-keystore) to create a keystore.
-Remember that the keystore's password needs to be at least 8 characters long for GitLab to be able to store it as a masked variable.
 After having created the keystore, follow these steps to make it available to the pipeline:
 1. Encode the keystore file to base64.
 You can use the following command assuming your keystore file is named `upload-keystore.jks` to encode it and then copy and paste the output to the repository secret:
 ```sh
 cat upload-keystore.jks | base64